jwmcglynn/donner/docs/internal/building.md

-# Building Donner SVG
+# Building Donner

-Donner SVG is intended as a hobby project with the latest C++ spec, so it is likely that toolchains that support it won't be pre-installed.
+Donner is intended as a hobby project with the latest C++ spec, so it is likely that toolchains that support it won't be pre-installed.

 ## Requirements

-* Bazel
+- Bazel

 ### Installing Bazel